expresspigeon/blog/src/content/posts/2012/adjustable-columns-make-laying-out-newsletters-easy.md

 or changing templates.
 Best of all, there is no limit to the number of column blocks users can add to a newsletter.

-Here are some examples of Express Pigeon's one, two, three and four column blocks.
+Here are some examples of Express Pigeon&apos;s one, two, three and four column blocks.

 ![Blog Network Update](/blog/images/2012/https___expresspigeon-com_newsletter_fca61498-7070-4cb1-9e46-29d25e5d4404.jpg "Blog Network Update")